fnproject/fdk-java/README.md

 Java 8.
 The `pom.xml` includes a dependency on the latest version of the Fn Java FDK that is useful for developing your Java functions.

-Note that the `your_dockerhub_account/hello` name follows the format of a Docker image name.
-The Fn platform relies on docker images implementing functions and these will be deployed to a Docker registry.
-By default Docker Hub is used, hence the requirement for a Docker Hub account.
-You should replace `your_dockerhub_account` with your account name.
+The `hello` name is the name of the Docker image that will be pushed to your Docker registry under your user account (as set in `FN_REGISTRY` above).

 You can now import this project into your favourite IDE as normal.